 Stress is a normal part of life.
-How one copes with that stress likely has a strong impact on one’s physical and emotional health.
+How you cope with that stress likely has a strong impact on your physical and emotional health.
 Coping with stress has two aspects: stress awareness and stress management.

 Each individual has their own personal sources of stress (called stressors), as well as physical reactions to acute stress, and physical, psychological, and behavioral reactions to chronic stress (called stress responses).
-Many people are often unaware of the scope and/or intensity of their stressors as well as the pattern of their stress response.
+Many people are often unaware of the scope and/or intensity of their stressors or their stress responses.
 Completing the following stress awareness worksheets is the first step in learning to cope with stress.

-Once theses worksheets are completed, the following stress management tools can be utilized.
+Once these worksheets are completed, the following stress management tools can be utilized.